Emotions, tradition and craftsmanship

 How?

-1. Stop disposable consumption .
+1. Stop the throwaway consumerism .

-2. Stop greenwashing and exploitation of developing countries.
+2. Stop greenwashing and exploiting developing countries.

-3. Put an end to the persistent prejudice that "Made in Italy" is unaffordable and that fast fashion is the only affordable alternative.
+3. Put an end to the persistent prejudice that "Made in Italy" is unaffordable and fast fashion is the only affordable alternative.

 But how does AMIO Firenze manage such a pricing structure?
 And why don't the "big players" simply follow suit?